Imagine your child’s TAKHZYRO experience

 HCP Speaker Dr. Jacobs: Indeed, I have open and honest relationships with all my patients.

 Takeda Host Renee Siegel: That is great.
 Speaking of support, Takeda has more than 12 years of experience supporting the HAE community.
 I want to remind everyone here that the OnePath program is available.
-You can access a dedicated patient service manager support manager who offers injection training, financial assistance options, and product support.
+You can access a support specialist who offers injection training, financial assistance options, and product support.
 Let us also not forget that caregivers need support too, whether they have HAE or not.
-Caregiving can be very demanding, as some of you might know, and we have been talking about children with HAE today, and for every child with HAE, there is a caregiver who could use support as well, and OnePath offers support for caregivers too.
+Caregiving can be very demanding, as some of you might know, and we have been talking about children with HAE, today, and for every child with HAE, there is a caregiver who could use support as well, and OnePath offers support for caregivers too.

 Patient Ambassador Bobbi P.: Yes, that is a great thing.